 Roommates are local university students selected by CET.
 You’ll share your apartment with other CET students and one local roommate.

 Eating in Siena

 If you live in a homestay, you’ll eat breakfasts and dinners with your hosts.
 For other meals, or if you stay in an apartment, cook for yourself or take your pick of Siena’s many restaurants and cafés offering some of the best dishes in Italy.
 Make sure to try the favorite local pasta, pici al cinghiale (pasta with wild boar sauce), and ribollita (soup with bread and vegetables).

 It’s no wonder Siena is a crowd-favorite—with its beautiful cityscape, impressive food scene, and close-knit community feel, it’s hard not to love this Tuscan city.
 Converse with friendly locals in Italian and discover the deep connection residents have to the city and their contrada (districts with origins dating back to medieval times).
 Bump into your neighbors at the open-air market.
 Stroll down winding brick alleyways.
 Enjoy cantucci con vinsanto (biscotti with dessert wine).
-Do homework in Piazza del Campo

 Activities & Excursions